Child Identity Theft: How It Happens and Ways to Protect Your Kids

 Child identity theft is becoming increasingly common, especially with 89% of U.S. households with internet access also having children who are active on social media.

-Be aware of the signs of child identity fraud and have frequent discussions with your kids about the dangers that social media and the internet can hold.
-Although they may not be interested in having this conversation, it’s vital they understand the risks of having their data exposed or stolen.
+Be aware of the signs of child identity fraud and frequently discuss with your kids the dangers of social media and the internet.
+Although they may not be interested in having this conversation, it’s vital that they understand the risks of having their data exposed or stolen.

 If you discover fraudulent activity, report it immediately to prevent further damage.
 You should also consider signing up for identity theft protection for families.